fifieldt/twcitizen/content/high-level-professional.md

 A key factor in the timing is in the Citizenship Committee in the Ministry of Interior that conducts the final assessment of naturalisation for High-Level Professionals.
 The committee meets once every two months, typically around the 25th of the month (February, April, June, August, October, December), but can also meet ad-hoc.
-If you miss a meeting, you can be waiting a significant amount of time for the next one.
+If your application misses a meeting, you can be waiting a significant amount of time for the next one.